Shazwazza/Articulate/README.md

 ### Umbraco 16 (NET 9) & 17 (NET 10) (current track)

+Articulate 6 targets Umbraco 16.5.1+ and 17.2.2+.

 - Install `Articulate` from NuGet (`dotnet add package Articulate`).
 The package includes the backoffice extension and static assets; no extra package references or manual copies required.
 - When building from source, run the test site with `-f net9.0` for Umbraco 16 or `-f net10.0` for Umbraco 17, then sign into the Umbraco Back Office to finish setup.
 - Migrating from 5.x: in place upgrade or export BlogML from your Articulate 5 site and import it into Articulate 6; media in `media/articulate` is not auto-migrated.
 During import you can map `postImage` to base64 or an attachment; other inline images must be moved manually (copy the folder, or consider an in-place package upgrade).

+### Umbraco 18 (NET 10) opt-in

+Articulate 7 targets Umbraco 18 on `net10.0`.

+- Articulate 6.x packages are for Umbraco 16/17.
+- Articulate 7.x packages are for Umbraco 18.
+- The source tree can build both package lanes, but the resulting NuGet packages are separate because the compiled Umbraco 17 and Umbraco 18 integration points are not binary-compatible.
+- Articulate 7 will be available on both the Umbraco Marketplace and NuGet when Umbraco 18 is released.
+- For development or early validation, see `DEVELOP.md` for lane build and Docker commands.

 #### Rich Text Editor upgrade behavior

-On Umbraco 16/17, Articulate will migrate the built-in `Umbraco.RichText` property editor to `Umb.PropertyEditorUi.TipTap` during package upgrade only if the TinyMCE editor UI is not registered.
+Articulate will migrate the built-in `Umbraco.RichText` property editor to `Umb.PropertyEditorUi.TipTap` during package upgrade only if the TinyMCE editor UI is not registered.
+This applies to all Articulate versions (6 and 7).

 - You must have the [TinyMCE.Umbraco](https://github.com/ProWorksCorporation/TinyMCE-Umbraco) package installed before you start your site to keep using TinyMCE after upgrade.
 - This setting affects upgrades only.
 Once the Articulate migration plan step has executed, Umbraco records it as complete.